masterglob/playbacker/README.md

 # playbacker
-Synchronized Playback click & MIDI on RasPI3B based on TinyCore
+Synchronized Playback click & MIDI on RasPI3B based on TinyCore + Wemos D1 Mini for MIDI management.

-Read 4 tracks WAV files
-- Track 1 :Playback Left
-- Track 2 :Playback RIGHT
-- Track 3 :CLIC
-- Track 4  :encoded MIDI data for device control (GTR amp)
+see _doc folder